antspy/quantized_distillation/README.md

 #  Model compression via distillation and quantization

-This code has been written to experiment with quantized distillation and differentiable quantization, techniques developed in our paper "Model compression via distillation and quantization", ICLR 2018.
+This code has been written to experiment with quantized distillation and differentiable quantization, techniques developed in our paper ["Model compression via distillation and quantization"](https://arxiv.org/abs/1802.05668).

 The code is written in [Pytorch](http://pytorch.org/) using Python 3.6.
 It is not backward compatible with Python2.x

-*Note* This code will not be supported apart from minor bug corrections.

 # Getting started